Harry Potter belongs to J.K. Rowling, not me.

 At that moment, both Dobby and Winky appeared, looking concerned.
 Each of them was holding what appeared to be a toy Mercedes.

-Dobby said, "Dobby and Winky is finishing shrinking the cars when we is sensing the headmaster coming.
+Dobby explained, "Dobby and Winky is finishing shrinking the cars when we is sensing the headmaster coming.
 We is leaving immediately."

 "Did he see you?" asked Hermione.